Bruce Peninsula: Climate and habitat

-The Bruce Peninsula has a cold climate, with freezing cold winters and mild summers, caused by maritime cooling from Lake Huron.
+The Bruce Peninsula has a northern temperate climate, with freezing cold winters and mild summers, caused by maritime cooling from Lake Huron.

-The peninsula has eastern mixed forests and boreal forest, especially to the north of the peninsula.
-Due to almost all of the Bruce Peninsula being in a Snowbelt, the peninsula experiences heavy Lake-effect snow from Lake Huron, often receiving multiple meters of snow per year, which can be extremely dangerous for unprepared individuals.
+The peninsula is located in the uppermost section of the greater Great Lakes–St. Lawrence Forest region.
+The Bruce Peninsula provides a diverse range of forests, with eastern mixed forests/pains in the innermost and southernmost areas, and boreal/hemiboreal forests on the Niagara Escarpment and in the costal/northern areas.
+Due to almost all of the Bruce Peninsula being in a Snowbelt, the peninsula experiences heavy Lake-effect snow from Lake Huron, often receiving multiple meters of snow per year.
+Snowfall typically begins around late October and ends in early-mid April, though rare flurries can occur in May and early October.

+Despite being below the standard boreal threshold of 50°N, the microclimate around the shores and maritime cooling provides a boreal habitat for wildlife that otherwise don't live at that latitude, including black bears, black spruce, jack pine, moose (now locally extinct) and fishers.